Preselector: Purpose

 A preselector typically is tuned to have a narrow bandwidth, centered on the receiver's operating frequency.
-The preselector passes through unchanged the signal on its tuned frequency (or only slightly diminished) but it reduces or removes off-frequency signals, cutting down or eliminating unwanted interference.
+The preselector passes through the signal on its tuned frequency unchanged (or only slightly diminished) but it greatly reduces or removes off-frequency signals, cutting down or eliminating unwanted interference.
 (Note: Note that a preselector cannot remove any interference that comes through on the same frequency that it and the receiver are both tuned to.)

 Frequency response curves for a simple preselector tuned by a capacitor set to 10, 30, 100, or 300 pF; the inductor is near 160 μH.

 Extra filtering can be useful because the first input stage ("front end") of receivers contains at least one RF amplifier, which has power limits ("dynamic range").
 Most radios' front ends amplify all radio frequencies delivered to the antenna connection.
 So off-frequency signals constitute a load on the RF amplifier, wasting part of its dynamic range on unwanted and unused signals.
-"Limited dynamic range" means that the amplifier circuits have a limit to the total amount of incoming RF signal they can amplify without overloading; symptoms of overload are nonlinearity ("tonal distortion") and ultimately clipping ("buzz").
+"Limited dynamic range" means that the amplifier circuits have a limit to the total amount of incoming RF signal they can amplify without overloading; symptoms of overload are nonlinearity (tonal "distortion") and ultimately clipping ("buzz").

 When the front-end overloads the performance of the receiver is severely reduced, and in extreme cases can damage the receiver.
 In situations with noisy and crowded bands, or where there is loud interference from nearby, high-power stations, the dynamic range of the receiver can quickly be exceeded.
 Extra filtering by the preselector limits frequency range and power demands that are applied to all later stages of the receiver, only loading it with the desired signals within the preselector's pass-band.

 Preselect filter bank

-Similar to conventional radios, spectrum analyzers, heavy-duty network analyzers, and other RF measuring equipment can incorporate switchable banks of preselector circuits, to reject out-of-band signals that could result in spurious signals at the frequencies being analyzed.
-Automatically switched filter banks can likewise be incorporated into various broadband, general purpose receivers.
+Spectrum analyzers, heavy-duty network analyzers, and other RF measuring equipment can incorporate switchable banks of preselector circuits individually similar to preselector circuits in conventional radios, that reject out-of-band noise at the frequencies being analyzed.
+Automatically switched and tuned filter banks can likewise be incorporated into various high quality, general purpose, broadband receivers.